philmcnamara/Data-Structures/README.md

 # Data-Structures
-This is a set of simple data structures created from scratch in Java for my CS coursework
+This is a set of simple data structures created from scratch in Java 10.0.2 for my CS coursework

 Building blocks are encapsulated Node objects of generic type E with mutators/accessors

 ### Stack

-Implementation: singly-linked list with sentinel node "top"
+**Implementation:** singly-linked list with sentinel node "top"

 **Methods:**